 According to Cora Harrington of the Lingerie Addict, “U.K. luxury loungewear label Violent & Wren creates some of the best prints, and their silk is incredibly lush — plush, sumptuous, and soft to the touch — just like what you’d expect from silk PJs.”
-This pair of silk shorts is printed with pretty white poppies and is currently on sale for $57 — a reasonable price for silk.
+We’re partial to stripes, and this pair of silk shorts is currently on sale for $73 — a (relatively) reasonable price for silk.

 If you prefer silk pajama pants, Catbird creative director Leigh Plessner recommends this pair from Vince, which she says work just as well out in the world as they do for bedtime.
 “I love wearing black silk pajama pants under dresses or with my husband’s disintegrating Radiohead T-shirts,” Plessner says.
 “The elastic waistband was really helpful when I was pregnant, and honestly, still now.
 They’re pretty, comfortable, nonjudgmental pants.”

 Lingerie industry expert Ellen Lewis of Lingerie Briefs says Skin is one of her go-to brands for silk loungewear.
 This camisole from the brand has some stretch, making the slightly fitted cut more comfortable.
 We think this one would be just as good to have on hand for layering under blouses and sweaters as it would be for wearing on its own to sleep in.